hcl-emacs/terraform-mode/README.md

 Within a `resource` or a `data` block, type `C-c C-d C-w` to open a new browser tab with the resource or data documentation page.

+Type `C-c C-d C-c` to kill the URL (i.e. copy it to the clipboard) for the documentation page rather than directly open it in the browser.

 ## Customize Variables

 #### `terraform-indent-level`(Default: `2`)